All Episodes

 Well, in this case, that's not what was going on here.

-No, no, I'm saying that liberals who in order to get what they want, they have to hide what they are.
+No, no, I'm saying that liberals who, in order to get what they want, they have to hide what they are.

-Yeah, but they're that that's true.
+Yeah, but that's true.

-But you know, folks, this was never this whole Air America thing.
+But, you know, folks, this was never this whole Air America thing.

-I saw the filing of bankruptcy today.
+I saw them filing bankruptcy today.

 I'll bet you they don't make it through the election.